A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Linear algebraic systems

 \subsection{Conditioning of the global matrices}

-The condition numbers of the global matrices $\matalg{A}$ corresponding to the standard DG method and the hybridizable DG methods (HDG and CHDG) are provided in Table~\ref{tab:num:condGlo} for the reference benchmarks with several sets of parameters.
-For each benchmark, the first column corresponds to the default parameters.
-The third column corresponds to a wavenumber twice larger (for benchmarks 1 and 3) or closer to a resonance mode (for benchmark 2) with a finer mesh that provides that same relative error than the default parameters.
-The second column corresponds to the default wavenumber with the finer mesh.
-The condition numbers have been computed with the function \texttt{condest} in \textsf{MATLAB}.
+The condition number of the global matrix $\matalg{A}$ is plotted a function of $1/(\kappa h_{\max})$ for the DG, HDG and CHDG methods on Figure~\ref{fig:numResu:condGlo}.
+For each benchmark, two wavenumbers have been considered: the default wavenumber of the benchmark (denoted $\kappa_1$), and a second wavenumber corresponding to a more challenging case (denoted $\kappa_2$).
+The second wavenumber is twice larger for benchmarks 1 and 3, and closer to a resonance mode for benchmark 2.
+The condition number has been computed with the function \texttt{condest} in \textsf{MATLAB}.
+For all the results, the relative error on the numerical solution is smaller than $10^{-1}$.
+The black squares correspond to configurations with a relative error close to $10^{-2}$.

-We observe that the condition number is always smaller with CHDG than with HDG by approximatively one order of magnitude in nearly all the cases.
-It is also smaller with CHDG than with DG without hybridization, except for the cavity benchmark with $\kappa=7.1\sqrt{2}\pi$ where the conditions numbers are close.
-By contrast, the condition number is smaller with HDG than with DG for benchmark 1, but using HDG significantly increases the condition number for benchmarks 2 and 3.
-For all the methods, the condition number increases by refining the mesh (second column of each benchmark in Table~\ref{tab:num:condGlo}) or using the second wavenumber with the finer mesh (third column), except for the cavity case with CHDG.
+We observe on Figure~\ref{fig:numResu:condGlo} that the condition number is always smaller with CHDG than with HDG and DG by one or two orders of magnitude in nearly all the cases.
+Moreover, the condition number increases nearly linearly with $1/(\kappa h_{\max})$ for DG and CHDG, while the increase is nearly quadratic for HDG.

+The influence of $\kappa$ on the condition number is similar for HDG and CHDG.
+Indeed, for each benchmark, the condition number is larger with the larger wavenumber.
+By contrast, the condition number for the DG method without hybridization does not vary much with $\kappa$.